huangxin77/firework_sdk_official/README.md

            			app:imageStyle="@style/{your_image_style_for_video_thumbnail}">
 			</fragment>

 1. appId: This refers to app_id you received at the time of registering your application with Firework platform.
 FireworkSDK will throw exception in the absense of appid.
-It is a compulsory attribute.
+It is a must attribute.
+Please contact Firework, if you don't already have one.

-2. feedLayout: This is an optional attribute and specifies the layout for the video feed. feedLayout can take any one of the three availavble layouts.
+2. feedLayout: This is an optional attribute and specifies the layout used to display the video feed.
+The value of feedLayout can any of the following availale layouts.

-* horizontal: Will layout video feed as a single row on a horizontal scrollable view.
+* horizontal: Will layout video feed as a single row and will function as a horizontal scrollable view.

 	<img src="screenshots/Horizontal_video_list.png"  width="270" height="480">

-* vertical: Will layout video feed as a single column on a vertical scrollable view.
+* vertical: Will layout video feed as a single column and will function as a vertical scrollable view.

 	<img src="screenshots/vertical.jpg"  width="270" height="480"> <img src="screenshots/vertical_with_title.jpg"  width="270" height="480">

-* grid: Will layout video feed in a multiple <rows> x <columns> format scrollable vertically.
-If optional attribute  ```app:columns``` is not specified, the default number of columns is 2.
+* grid: Will layout video feed in a multiple <rows> x <columns> format.
+It will scroll vertically.
+If optional attribute  ```app:columns``` is not specified, the default columm number defaults to 2.
+Specify app:columns="number of columns you want" to have more or less than 2 columns.

 	<img src="screenshots/grid.jpg"  width="270" height="480"> <img src="screenshots/grid_with_title.jpg"  width="270" height="480">

-3. columns: This is an optional attribute and is only relevant if feedLayout is grid and with default columns value 2.
+3. columns: This is an optional attribute and is only relevant if feedLayout is grid.
+It has default value of 2.

-4. showTitle: This is an optional attribute and can be either true or false.
-When true, video title is displayed below thumbnail.
+4. showTitle: This is an optional attribute.
+It can be either true or false.
+When true, video title is displayed below the thumbnail.
 The default value is false and no title is displayed.
 The number of lines of title and the look and feel such as font, text color, and text size can be customized with optional attribute ```app:textStyle```.

-5. textStyle: An optional attribute but we highly recommend you provide style for the video title if you have showTitle attribute set to true.
-See textStyle example as below.
+5. textStyle: This is an optional attribute and when specified the style is applied to TextView displaying video title.
+This attribute has no effect if you have showTitle set to false.

 ```app:textStyle="@style/VideoTitleStyle"```
 	<style name="VideoTitleStyle">
         	<item name="android:textColor">#ff4a4a4a</item>
         	<item name="android:textSize">14dp</item>